-SDG2000X can only display parameters and waveform of one channel at a time.
-The picture below shows the interface when CH1 chooses AM modulation of sine waveform.
+The SDG1000X can only display parameters and waveform information for one channel at a time.
+The picture below shows the interface when CH1 chooses AM modulation of a sine waveform.
 The information displayed may vary depending on the function selected.